Join | Login

 Download as a PDF

-This resource guide was approved by the SPSSI Executive Committee on April 2, 2024.
+This resource guide was approved by the SPSSI Executive Committee on April 2, 2024 and updated on November 1, 2024.
 Click here to read a message from the committee on its release.

 This is a product of the Society for the Psychological Study of Social Issues, Division 9 of the American Psychological Association, and does not represent the position of the American Psychological Association or any of its other divisions or subunits.

-Thank you to all the authors and reviewers of this resource guide, including Alaina Brenick, Fade Eadeh, Patrick Grzanka, jaboa lake, David Livert, Syed Muhammad Omar, Drew Paul, Lisa Rosenthal, Özge Savaș, and others.
+Thank you to all the authors of this resource guide, including Alaina Brenick, Fade Eadeh, Patrick Grzanka, jaboa lake, Syed Muhammad Omar, Lisa Rosenthal, Özge Savaș; reviewers, including David Livert and Drew Paul; and other contributors.

 In 1936, the Society for the Psychological Study of Social Issues (SPSSI) was founded with two main objectives: (1) to encourage research on psychological issues most vitally related to modern social, economic, and political policies; and (2) to help the public and its representatives understand and use contributions from the scientific investigation of human behavior in the formation of social and public policies.